Lindenwood University: Recent history

 Expansion continued under Evans.
 The J. Scheidegger Center for the Arts, a performance and fine arts center, opened in late 2008 at a cost of $32 million.
 The university also constructed new dormitories and began building a new home for university presidents.
 Construction of Evans Commons began in 2009 and was completed during the summer of 2011.
 In 2011, Lindenwood University became the Lindenwood University System.
 Lindenwood University-Belleville transitioned from a satellite campus to a separately accredited college.
 The university was notified of the accrediting decision in November by the Higher Learning Commission of the North Central Association of Colleges and Schools.
 Under the new accreditation, Lindenwood University-Belleville will keep the same name and the same governing board as the St. Charles campus, now considered to be a sister school as part of the Lindenwood University System.
-By 2010, Lindenwood University's endowment had reached $148 million Early the following year, Lindenwood began construction of a new parking lot to ease congestion on campus.
+By 2010, Lindenwood University's endowment had reached $148 million.
 The university announced a new athletic facility would be constructed behind the west end zone stands of Hunter Stadium.
 The three-story, 43450 sqft building includes new football, men's and women's soccer, men's and women's lacrosse, and field hockey locker rooms.
 It also houses a new academic support center for student-athletes, coaches' offices, and meeting rooms overlooking the stadium.
 Lindenwood plans to construct a new administrative building, as well as additional dorms and campus facilities, and expand enrollment to over 20,000 students.
 The university and the DESCO Group announced in February 2011 that the St. Charles City Council had approved a resolution supporting the Lindenwood Town Center, a planned $30 million development that includes a shopping center, retail/business plaza, hotel, and apartment-style student housing complexes.